SoQal: Selective Oracle Questioning for Consistency Based Active Learning of Cardiac Signals: Experimental Results

 \subsection{Active Learning with Noisy Oracle}

-So far, we have presented scenarios in which oracles are either absent or present with the ability to provide accurate labels.
-In healthcare, however, physicians may be ill-trained, fatigued, or unable to diagnose a case due to its difficulty.
-We simulate this scenario by introducing two types of label noise.
-We stochastically flip each label to 1) any other label randomly \textbf{(Random)}, or 2) its nearest neighbour from a \textit{different} class in a compressed subspace \textbf{(Nearest Neighbour)}.
-Whereas the first form of noise is extreme, the latter is more realistic as it may represent uncertain physician diagnoses.
-To simulate various magnitudes of noise, we chose the probability of introducing noise, $\gamma=[0.05,0.1,0.2,0.4,0.8]$.
-In Fig.~\ref{fig:average_auc_performance}, we illustrate the effect of label noise on the test AUC for the various oracle questioning strategies.
+Building on the findings in the previous section, we now explore the performance of our oracle questioning methods with a \textit{noisy} oracle.
+In Fig.~\ref{fig:average_auc_performance}, we illustrate the test $\mathrm{AUC}$ on $\mathcal{D}_{1}$ as a function of various types and levels of noise.
+We also present the performance with a \textit{noise-free} oracle (horizontal dashed lines).

-We find that $\mathrm{SoQal}$ outperforms the remaining strategies regardless of noise type and magnitude (except at $40\%$ random noise).
-For example, at $5\%$ random noise, $\mathrm{SoQal}$ achieves an $\mathrm{AUC}\approx0.66$ whereas Epsilon Greedy and Entropy Response achieve an $\mathrm{AUC}\approx0.56$ and $\approx0.53$, respectively.
-Surprisingly, we find that the introduction of label noise can sometimes improve performance.
-For example, $\mathrm{SoQal}$'s $\mathrm{AUC} \approx0.64 \xrightarrow{} 0.66$ with no noise and $5\%$ random noise, respectively.
-We hypothesize that this is due to inherent label noise in the datasets.
-By introducing further noise, we nudge these labels towards their ground-truth values.
-Moreover, $\mathrm{SoQal}$ is better able to deal with label noise than its counterparts.
-Specifically, $\mathrm{SoQal}$ at $80\%$ random noise achieves $\mathrm{AUC}\approx0.53$ whereas Epsilon Greedy and Entropy Response trained \textit{without noise} achieve $\mathrm{AUC}\approx0.50$ and $\approx0.52$, respectively.
-This effect, which is even more pronounced when dealing with nearest neighbour noise, indicates the utility of $\mathrm{SoQal}$ in the presence of a noisy oracle.
-We arrive at similar conclusions when experimenting with other datasets and acquisition functions (see Appendix~\ref{appendix:effect_of_label_noise}).
+We find that $\mathrm{SoQal}$ is more robust to a noisy oracle than $\epsilon$-greedy and $S$-response.
+This is evident by the $\uparrow \mathrm{AUC}$ of the former relative to the latter across different noise types and magnitudes (except at $\gamma=0.4$ random noise).
+For example, at $5\%$ random noise, $\mathrm{SoQal}$ achieves $\mathrm{AUC} \approx 0.66$ whereas $\epsilon$-greedy and $S$-response achieve $\mathrm{AUC} \approx 0.56$ and $0.53$, respectively.
+We also find that $\mathrm{SoQal}$, in the presence of noise, continues to outperform the baseline methods in the absence of noise.
+For example, at $80\%$ nearest neighbour noise, $\mathrm{SoQal}$ achieves $\mathrm{AUC} \approx 0.59$ whereas $\epsilon$-greedy and $S$-response \textit{without} label noise achieve $\mathrm{AUC} \approx 0.50$ and $0.52$, respectively.
+We arrive at similar conclusions for other datasets and acquisition functions (see Appendix~\ref{appendix:effect_of_label_noise}).
+One hypothesis for this improved performance is that $\mathrm{SoQal}$, by appropriately deciding when to not request a label from a noisy oracle, avoids an incorrect instance annotation, and thus allows the network to learn well.